Tirzepatide dosage chart for weight loss: Full titration schedule (2026)

 What should I do if I experience side effects?

 Generally, tirzepatide is well tolerated.
-Some people may experience mild side effects such as nausea, diarrhea, and constipation, which normally go away on their own as your body gets used to the medication.
+Some people may experience mild side effects such as nausea, diarrhea, and constipation, which normally go away on their own as their body gets used to the medication.
 Drink plenty of fluids and eat whole foods to prevent nausea.
 Eat fiber-rich food such as fruits and vegetables, whole grains, and lean proteins to tackle constipation.
 In case of diarrhea, stay hydrated and consult your doctor for over-the-counter medication.
 If you experience severe side effects, consult your healthcare provider before taking the next dosage.

 Is there a maximum dose for tirzepatide?